 In Year 9, pupils in Pathways 2 & 3 begin to follow the Entry level course.

 Key Stage 4

 In KS4, pupils in Pathway 1 gain units in the AQA Unit Award Scheme.
-In Pathways 2 & 3, pupils are mixed between the classes, some pupils will continue with the AQA Entry Level qualification, while others will move on to study AQA GCSE Biology.
+In Pathways 2 & 3, pupils are placed in specific classes; some pupils will continue with the AQA Entry Level qualification, while others will move on to study AQA GCSE Biology.